 There are a lot of fun ways you could jazz up your nameplate using vinyl and creating designs in Design Space to put on a plain nameplate.

 I love this pencil nameplate as well!
 It would take a little more work, but it’s so cute.

 I just love to write using my Cricut.
 I don’t have any specific ideas, but you can make things feel even more personalized with using the writing feature.

 There are so many things you can do with your Cricut on your whiteboard.
+Removeable vinyl would be the best option so you can change things out and not worry about damage.
 Here are a few ideas: